 Happisburgh has dog restrictions south of the lighthouse

 Happisburgh beach is a wonderful beach for walking your dogs if you go north of the lighthouse but a bit tricky at high tide.
 Very unspoilt and quiet.

-Sea Palling is one of 3 Norfolk beaches to be awarded the Blue Flag in 2014.
+Sea Palling is another Norfolk beach to be awarded the Blue Flag status.

 Lovely long walks here, either westwards to Happisburgh or east to Waxham.
 Best at low tide though otherwise you'll be walking over boulders.

-Waxham is a lovely dog walking beach with absolutely no restrictions throughout the year.
+Waxham is a lovely dog friendly beach with absolutely no restrictions throughout the year.
 It's very popular with dog walkers.

 Horsey beach is most well known for the seals in the winter months.
 Although there are no dog restrictions, please keep them under control during the seal pup season.